oracle/weblogic-deploy-tooling/site/developer_guide.md

 8. `child_folders_type`

 9. `wlst_paths`
-The dicitonary key defines the various `wlst_path` name in the attribute section.
+The dictionary key defines the various `wlst_path` name in the attribute section.
 It is used to define the full path to the attribute's parent folder.
 In this example, the parent folder for `JDBCConnectionPoolParams` is:

 "WP001": "/JDBCSystemResource${:s}/%DATASOURCE%/${Jdbc:JDBC}Resource/%DATASOURCE%/JDBCConnectionPoolParams/${NO_NAME_0:%DATASOURCE%}"